kamilazdybal/kamilazdybal.github.io/_posts/2025-10-17-inspect-your-DQN-training.md

 <span class="math display">$$ Q_4 $$</span>.
 Notice that it wasn't necessarily the case at the beginning of training.
-If we zoom in at the Q-values at the early episodes, the action "go up" wouldn't always be the winning one:
+If we zoom in at the Q-values at the early episodes, the action "go right" wouldn't always be the winning one:

 <p align="center">
   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/DQN-Q-values-for-fixed-transition-zoom-too-early.png" width="450">